Beginners often plant their plants too close together, not realising it’s a bad thing.

-Let’s look at why spacing matters so much and how a simple fix can completely improve your garden.
+Let’s figure out why you shouldn’t ignore spacing and how it can completely improve your garden.

 Crowded plants fight for: